bike-bill/readyset-strapdown/templates/use-case-suite.md

 show below.

-TIP: Refer back to the user stories in your [user needs](user-needs.html) document.
+TIP: Refer back to the user stories in your [user needs](user-needs) document.
 Use them for ideas and make sure that you cover all of them.
 Remember that use cases are more precise than user stories, and there may be several use cases for a given user story.